 AWS EKS (Elastic Kubernetes Service) is a managed service from AWS that makes Kubernetes cluster management easier to implement and scale.
 It provides a reliable and scalable platform to run Kubernetes workloads, allowing engineers to focus on building applications while AWS takes care of managing the underlying Kubernetes infrastructure.

-AWS EKS clusters can be provisioned through different mechanisms: UI, CLI, Cloudformation, Pulumi, Crossplane, and others.
+AWS EKS clusters can be provisioned through different mechanisms: UI, CLI, CloudFormation, Pulumi, Crossplane, and others.
 If you are using Terraform already, it doesn’t make sense to add another tool for provisioning an AWS EKS cluster because Terraform does an excellent job.

 Here are some of the benefits Terraform provides: